Skyfighter64/ESP8266-WiFi-ALUP/README.md

 --------------- |:-----------------:| --------------------
 ESP8266      | :heavy_check_mark: |

 :information_source: This program is written specifically for ESP8266 boards.
-If you want to use other Boards like an ESP32, please use the [Arduino_WiFi-ALUP implementation] (Add link) instead
+If you want to use other Boards like an ESP32, please use the [Arduino-WiFi-ALUP implementation] (Add link) instead
 ### Supported LED strips

  * All individually addressable LED strips supported by the [FastLED library], including: